 4. Spell check your posting.

 It is very important to not have any spelling errors in your posting, especially in the title.
-Applicants are inclined to apply for fewer postings that have spelling errors.
+Applicants are less inclined to apply to postings with spelling errors.

 5. Utilize keywords as often as possible.